 Savannah Smiles

 Savannah Smiles is a 1982 family film written and produced by Mark Miller.
-Miller also played one of the male leads in the movie.
+Miller also played one of the male leads in the film.
 The film was directed by Pierre De Moro, and starred Bridgette Andersen as the title character, with Mark Miller and Donovan Scott as the two vagabonds who befriend her.

 Plot